 You can go to each OCP's data/setup page by clicking its name on this page.
+OCPs may be numbered C1, C2, and so on, or BR1, BR2 and so on.

 Overcurrent protector overview:

 - OCP status open (tripped) or closed - Current drawn, rated current and current bar - The smaller, gray text adjacent to "current drawn" is the rated current of each OCP. - The RMS current bars change colors to indicate the status if the OCP thresholds have been configured and enabled.